jhuckaby/pixl-server-user/README.md

 ## session_expire_days

-The `session_expire_days` property specifies the number of days that idle sessions should exist before being automatically deleted.
+The `session_expire_days` property specifies the number of days that sessions should exist before being automatically deleted.
 The default value is `30` days.

+Please see the [Special Session Behavior](#special-session-behavior) section for special behavior based on a storage configuration setting.

 ## max_failed_logins_per_hour